Kumachar/NegBinomHMC/README.md

   adaptive HMC sampler that tunes its step size during a warmup period to achieve a desired acceptance rate.

+- **Overdispersion Parameter Estimation:** Jointly estimate the overdispersion parameter `r` using a Gamma prior.

 This package is intended for educational purposes and as a starting point for more advanced Bayesian inference in count data models.